shinyay/doc-to-read/README.md

   > - You could simply translate your legacy apps to a cloud-based environment.
 But what worked on-premises isn’t going to necessarily work in the cloud.
   > - Decomposing apps: for greater scalability, availability and flexibility
   > - Automated infrastructure: rapid releases and continuous improvement
+  > - Leveraging containers rather than VMs: agility and high availablity

 ## 2022-01